umernalla/BDS-Test/README.md

 Another key difference between MarketPrice data and a SymbolList is that the SymbolList response is in the form of a Map - rather than the simpler FieldList of the MarketPrice response.

-IF you are familiar with OMM Map you can skip the following section and move onto the Results.
+If you are familiar with OMM Map you can skip the following section and move onto the Results.

 You can read in more detail about OMM Map in the Developer Guides or API Concept Guides that come with our Elektron and RFA API packages.
 However, the following should provide a quick overview: